International airports in Israel. Israel airports for international flights

 Address: P. O. Box 137, Ben Gurion Airport, 7015001.

-• IATA code: TLV (assigned in honor of the nearby city of TeL AviV).
+• IATA code: TLV (named after the nearby town TeL AviV).

 • ICAO code: LLBG.